 And He said to me, ‘I have her.’

-Nobody could have healed that hole in my heart the way God did right then….
-I know in the Psalms it says “They will praise you aloud on their beds.”
-And I remember it was probably the hardest time for me to praise God.
-But he came in the room in such as way that when other people came in, they could feel him.
+Nobody could have healed that hole in my heart the way God did right then.
+I know in the Psalms it says, ‘They will praise you aloud on their beds.’
+I remember it was probably the hardest time for me to praise God.
+But He came in the room in such a way that when other people came in, they could feel Him.
 They expected me to be inconsolable.
-And I was praising him just like I’m doing now, with tears crying.
-And he’s just talking to me and saying he has me.
+And I was praising Him just like I’m doing now, with tears, crying.
+And he was just talking to me and saying he had me.”

-Polly’s calling is to serve God through music and by showing His love to others (and when you hear her sing you will see these are one and the same.)
-It’s been a blessing to meet Polly now as I am an adult and to experience her unconditional love.
+Polly’s calling is to serve God through music and by showing His love to others (when you hear her sing you will see these are one and the same).
+Polly is a childhood friend of my sister, Abby, and I was in high school with her brother.
+It has been a great blessing to re-meet Polly now that I am an adult and to experience her unconditional love.
 Polly Nelms Hickman has taught me, yet again, that there is no viable alternative to loving one another fully.